Haouo/course-website/docs/labs/lab1.md

     >
     > --- ChatGPT

-## Chapter 2.
-Some Special Parts in C Programming
+## Some Special Parts in C Programming

 ### Pointer and Multidimensional Dynamic Array